Dundas BI - Product Notes

 |data connectors, Access||Crosstab queries and linked tables are not discovered.
 The crosstab queries and linked tables are available if using manual queries.
 Another option is to create parameterless SELECT queries to the crosstab queries or linked tables (which will be discovered as views).||50856|

-Discovery of table and view definitions may not work for some ODBC data sources.
+Discovery of table and view definitions may not work for some ODBC and JDBC data sources.
 As a workaround, use data cubes based on manual SQL query.

-Discovery of table relationships (e.g., foreign keys) may not work for some ODBC data sources.
+Discovery of table relationships (e.g., foreign keys) may not work for some ODBC and JDBC data sources.

 Stored procedures and functions are not discovered.

 |data connectors, SSAS||Executing certain valid MDX in SSAS 2012 fails with Internal error: An unexpected error occurred (file 'mdmisc.cpp', line 945, function 'MDBulkSetScaIter::Start').
 Try installing SQL Server 2012 SP2 to fix this issue.||50521|

 |data connectors, SSAS, OLAP||The DRILLTHROUGH statement and other MDX queries that do not return a cellset are not supported.||69064|

 |data connectors, Microsoft Dynamics CRM||Some entities in Microsoft Dynamics CRM are not supported, which may result in an Internal Server Error on the RetrieveMultiple method and prevent certain tables from working.||63329|

 |data connectors, Access and DBF||The Microsoft driver used to connect to DBF files does not support FoxPro dBase 3.5.
 As an alternative, you can use an ODBC data connector to connect to the same files.||66067|

 |data connectors, IBM DB2||The IBM DB2 data provider may not be able to connect to certain versions of DB2 such as AS/400.
 ODBC or JDBC drivers can be used instead.||73788|